squid-cache/squid-cache.github.io/Features/SmpScale.rst

 <<TableOfContents()>>

+== Terminology ==

+This sections documents SMP-related terminology.
+The terms and their definitions are still evolving and not all Squid documentation and developers use the same terminology.

+  * '''Squid instance''': All processes running as a result of a single "squid" command.
+This includes, but is not limited to, kid processes defined below.

+  * '''Kid''': A Squid process (i.e., a process running Squid executable code) created by the Master process.
+Coordinator, worker, and diskers defined below are often Squid kids.

+  * '''Worker''': A Squid process accepting HTTP or HTTPS requests.
+Workers are usually created by the Master process.
+In general, workers are responsible for most transaction processing but may outsource some of their work to helpers (directly), other workers (via Coordinator), or even independent servers (via ICAP, DNS, etc).

+  * '''Disker''': A Squid process dedicated to cache_dir I/O. Diskers are created by the Master process.
+Today, only Rock cache_dirs may use diskers.

+  * '''Coordinator''': A Squid process dedicated to synchronizing other kids.

+  * '''Master''': The first Squid process created when you run a "squid" command.
+The Master process is responsible for starting and restarting all kids.
+This definition is not 100% accurate because the OS creates the first process and that first Squid process then forks the actual Master process to become a daemon (except for "squid -N").
+Since that first OS-created process exits immediately after fork, this inaccurate definition works OK for most purposes.
+Better wording is welcomed!

+  * '''SMP mode''': Squid is said to be working in SMP mode when the sum of the number of worker and the number of disker processes exceeds one.
+Here are three random examples of a Squid instance working in SMP mode: 2 workers and 0 diskers; 1 worker and 1 disker; 2 workers and 3 diskers.
+Sometimes, the same "SMP mode" term is used to mean "multiple workers"; that usage excludes configurations with a single worker and multiple diskers; such usage should be avoided.

+Please note that the same process may play multiple roles.
+For example, when you start Squid with the -N command line option, there will be only one Squid process running, and that single process plays the roles of
+Master and Worker.

 == Current Status and Architecture ==

 [[Squid-3.2]] supports basic SMP scale using SquidConf:workers.
 Administrators can configure and run one Squid that spawns multiple worker processes to utilize all available CPU cores.